 The Young Leaders Program serves as a catalyst for training young professionals in international policy affairs at an early juncture in their careers.

 The Young Leaders Program was established in 2004 to enhance cross-cultural opportunities for young scholars and foreign policy professionals to improve their policy analysis skills at an early juncture in their careers.
-The program affords Young Leaders an unparalleled opportunity to build networks, observe the foreign policy making process, and voice their generation’s viewpoints within elite circles of policy specialists.
-They also gain a deeper understanding of serious conflicts and issues in the Indo-Pacific region, learn how experts and leaders deal with these problems, and develop their own perspectives.
-Our network of Young Leaders who specialize in political and international affairs in Asia includes more than 1,000 Young Leaders from 56 countries.
+The program affords Young Leaders an unparalleled opportunity to build their network, observe the foreign policy making process, and voice their generation’s viewpoints within elite circles of policy specialists.
+They also gain a deeper understanding of serious conflicts and issues in the Indo-Pacific region, learn how experts and leaders deal with these problems, and work to develop their own perspectives.
+The Young Leaders network now includes more than 1,000 current members from 56 countries.

 The Young Leaders program has four primary objectives:

-- To generate a greater exchange of views between young and seasoned professionals
+- To generate a greater exchange of views between young and senior professionals

-- To promote cross-cultural interaction and cooperation among younger professionals
+- To promote cross-cultural interaction and cooperation among young professionals

 - To enrich dialogues with generational perspectives for the benefit of all attendees